djones9richmondedu/Assignment-04-Clustering-Analysis-Industry-Segmentation/README.md

-Remember to format the README per the instructions:

-README.md - Brief description including:

-# Assignment 4: Clustering Analysis & Industry Segmentation
+## Assignment 4: Clustering Analysis & Industry Segmentation

 ## Industry/Domain Relevance
 My career is in the power generation and distribution industry.